v8/v8.dev/src/docs/compile-arm64.md

 ---
-title: 'Compiling on Arm64'
+title: 'Compiling on Arm64 Linux'
-description: 'Tips and tricks to build V8 natively on Arm64'
+description: 'Tips and tricks to build V8 natively on Arm64 Linux'
 ---
-If you've gone through instructions on how to [check out](/docs/source-code) and [build](/docs/build-gn) V8 on a machine that is not x86, you may have ran into a bit of trouble, due to the build system downloading native binaries and then not being able to run them.
-However, even though using an Arm64 machine to work on V8 is __not officially supported__, overcoming those hurdles is pretty straightforward.
+If you've gone through instructions on how to [check out](/docs/source-code) and [build](/docs/build-gn) V8 on a machine that is neither x86 nor an Apple Silicon Mac, you may have ran into a bit of trouble, due to the build system downloading native binaries and then not being able to run them.
+However, even though using an Arm64 Linux machine to work on V8 is __not officially supported__, overcoming those hurdles is pretty straightforward.

 ## Bypassing `vpython`